Copper CNC Machining Service

 With extensive experience across multiple copper grades, our processes are optimized to minimize burr formation, maintain tight tolerances down to ±0.005 mm, and deliver clean, high-quality surface finishes.
 From simple conductive components to complex precision parts, every project is engineered for consistency, performance, and production readiness.

-Key Copper Grades & Properties
+Common Copper Grades

 Copper Grade